argoproj/argoproj/community/genai.md

 valuable, to other contributors, maintainers, and end-users for a couple of reasons.

 First, time is a very scarce resource for maintainers and approvers.
-Thoughtful, high-quality code reviews both essential to the success of Argoproj, and require a significant time commitment.
+Thoughtful, high-quality code reviews are essential to the success of Argoproj, and require a significant time commitment.
 There is not enough time to give proper responses to low-effort pull requests without compromising our responsiveness to high-effort pull requests.
 Second, Argoproj is a complex, fast-moving